 Give to the Phelps Matching Fund

-Phelps’ recent gift to Fritz Knoebel carries with it a challenge to other alums to invest as well.
-His gift will match those of other young Fritz Knoebel alumni, encouraging their involvement while meeting the school’s most urgent needs.
+Phelps’ multi-year gift to Fritz Knoebel carries with it a challenge to other alums to invest as well.
+His gift will match those of fellow Fritz Knoebel alumni, encouraging their involvement while meeting the school’s most urgent needs.

 Phelps is a pioneer in every sense of the word.
 After graduating, Phelps and his business partner, Jason Lundberg (BSAC 2010), launched From the Farmer, a Washington, D.C., based company that provided home delivery of fresh, locally sourced produce.
 Initially, they worked out of Phelps’ mother’s garage to sort and deliver produce to about 30 customers.
 They grew the business from two guys in a garage to 40 employees, eventually serving 4,000 people in the NYC, Maryland, Virginia and D.C. areas.
 The company revealed Phelps’ roots in the hospitality field, passion for service and entrepreneurial mindset.